jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 ## Comparison Operators
 SQL engines often have a variety of comparison operators, with some consistent across most engines and others being engine specific.
-The six (6) operators defined in the style are those common across most engines.
+The six operators defined in the style are those common across most engines.
 ### <span style="color: green">A. Good</span>
-* While other operators may function in a similar manner, only use the six comparison operators listed below.
+* While other operators may function in a similar manner, only use the six comparison operators listed below
 <pre>
 =    Equal to
 <>   Not equal to